cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 </CodeGroup>

-Given the difficulty of configuration of the mock, this only test will do.
+Given the configuration difficulty of the mock, only this test will do.

-It is not be possible to add integration tests on the migration proper because when the app is created, it already is at v2.
+It is not possible to add integration tests on the migration proper, because when the app is created it is already at v2.

 ## Interact via the CLI